-[Definition:] float corresponds to the IEEE single-precision 32-bit floating point type [IEEE 754-1985].
-The basic value space of float consists of the values $m \times 2^n e$ , where m is an integer whose absolute value is less than $2^n 2^n 4$ , and e is an integer between -149 and 104, inclusive.
-In addition to the basic value space described above, the value space of float also contains the following special values: positive and negative zero, positive and negative infinity and not-a-number.
-The order-relation on float is: x < y iff y - x is positive.
-Positive zero is greater than negative zero.
-Not-a-number equals itself and is greater than all float values including positive infinity.
+[Definition:] float is patterned after the IEEE single-precision 32-bit floating point type [IEEE 754-1985].
+The basic ·value space· of float consists of the values $m \times 2^n$ e, where m is an integer whose absolute value is less than $2^n24$ , and e is an integer between -149 and 104, inclusive.
+In addition to the basic ·value space· described above, the ·value space· of float also contains the following three special values: positive and negative infinity and not-a-number (NaN).
+The ·order-relation· on float is: x < y iff y - x is positive for x and y in the value space.
+Positive infinity is greater than all other non-NaN values.
+NaN equals itself but is ·incomparable· with (neither greater than nor less than) any other value in the ·value space·